pimbrouwers/pimbrouwersdotcom/posts/2020-12-08-fsharp-falco.md

 The form of the `HttpHandler` also tells a story that is easy to reason about.
 If we hide the definitions of the four functions, we can easily see that we have code to: handle errors, handle success, define our workflow and map our form.
 And truly there isn't much more to it than that.

 We kick things off using another function built into Falco called `Request.mapForm` which takes a mapping function (`FormCollectionReader -> 'a`) as it's first parameter and an input-bound HttpHandler (`'a -> HttpHandler`) as a second parameter.
 In our case, this handler is the function we defined in our composition root, which requires input of type `'a` for a service of type `ServiceHandler<'a, 'output, 'error>`.
-From here, if the service succeeds, `handleOk` response by redirecting us back to `/` and if the service fails we are reshown the view with error messages displayed.
+From here, if the service succeeds, `handleOk` response by redirecting us back to `/` and if the service fails we are shown the view with error messages displayed.

 > **Did you know?** <br/>Similar to the `FormCollectionReader`, [Falco][1] offers analogous readers for: [query strings](https://github.com/pimbrouwers/Falco#query-binding), headers and [route values](https://github.com/pimbrouwers/Falco#route-binding).
 All of which allow you to safely and reliably obtain values from these disparate sources in a uniform way.